spring-attic/spring-xd-modules/header-enricher/README.md

 ### Literal Strings with Embedded Spaces

 SpEL expects literals to be enclosed in single quotes.
 This is straight forward when the literal does not contain embedded spaces as in the `Multple Headers` example above.
+Using embedded spaces requires either wrapping the `headers` value in single quotes and escaping the single quote for the literal string

+	xd:>stream create t4 --definition "http | header-enricher --headers='{\"foo\":\"''this is a literal string''\"}' | log --expression=headers" --deploy

-Embedded spaces works by encoding the Unicode escape sequence.
-The leading '\' must itself be escaped:
+or you can encode embedded spaces using the Unicode escape sequence (the leading '\' must itself be escaped):

     xd:>stream create t4 --definition "http | header-enricher --headers={\"foo\":\"'this\\u0020is\\u0020a\\u0020literal\\u0020string'\"} | log --expression=headers" --deploy

 ...

     2015-05-24T12:26:32-0400 1.2.0.SNAP INFO pool-31-thread-4 sink.t4 - {requestMethod=POST, foo=this is a literal string, User-Agent=Java/1.8.0_25, Host=localhost:9000, id=b8892a1b-57b1-de6e-71de-e30f84cd199a, Content-Length=5, contentType=text/plain;Charset=UTF-8, requestPath=/, timestamp=1432484792949}